 .\CertGenVVD-version.ps1 –CSR -extra

 What to do next

 Replace the product certificates with the certificates that the CertGenVVD utility has generated.
-See Replace Certificates of the Virtual Infrastructure Components for Consolidated SDDC, Replace Certificates of the Operations Management Components for Consolidated SDDC, and Replace Certificates of the Cloud Management Platform Components for Consolidated SDDC.
+See Replace Certificates of the Virtual Infrastructure Components in ROBO and Replace Certificates of the Operations Management Components in ROBO.